(Theory of) Distributed Systems

 - Exercise Tutorial: Monday 16:15 - 18:00, building 101, SR 01-009/13

-For offline questions and discussions regarding the lecture and the exercises, we use Zulip as a discussion forum.
-Information on how to get access to our Zulip server can be found in the technical section below.
+For offline questions and discussions regarding the lecture and the exercises, we use Zulip is used as our discussion forum.
+Information on how to access our Zulip server can be found in the technical section below.

 Lecture Material